Most Read

 The demolition did not halt e-waste work.
 E-waste practices have now gone underground, inside living homes, and much closer to where people live.
 Instead of one Agbogbloshie, many new informal e-waste recycling sites resembling the erased Agbogbloshie are now emerging all over Accra and Tema, an industrial city near Accra.

-Regrettably, the Agbogbloshie Scrapyard was not demolished due heavy metal pollution, but as part of Henry Quartey’s decongestion exercise ‘Let’s Make Accra Work.’
+Regrettably, the Agbogbloshie Scrapyard was not demolished mainly due to heavy metal contamination, but as part of Henry Quartey’s decongestion exercise ‘Let’s Make Accra Work.’
 A vision to remake Accra’s urban landscape — utopian imaginations that put the urban poor and the spaces they inhabit1 in the crosshairs.

 Mr. Henry Quartey is the Greater Accra Regional Minister.